A note on eigenvalue bounds for non-compact manifolds: Abstract

 \section{Abstract}

-We study non-compact manifolds whose sectional curvature tends to $ -\infty $.
-By a theorem of Donelly/Li this implies pure discrete spectrum of the Laplacian.
-We prove upper bounds for the eigenvalues $ \lm_{k} $ of the Laplacian in terms of $ k^{2} $, $ k\ge0 $.
-This stands in clear contrast to Laplacians on graphs where such a bound fails to be true in general.
+In this article we prove upper bounds for the Laplace eigenvalues $\lambda_k$ below the essential spectrum for strictly negatively curved Cartan-Hadamard manifolds.
+Our bound is given in terms of $k^2$ and specific geometric data of the manifold.
+This applies also to the particular case of non-compact manifolds whose sectional curvature tends to $-\infty$, where no essential spectrum is present due to a theorem of Donnelly/Li.
+The result stands in clear contrast to Laplacians on graphs where such a bound fails to be true in general.

 \subjclass[2010]{58J50 and 35P20}